-Reported Nareit FFO of $1.00 per diluted share and Core Operating Earnings of $0.94 per diluted share for the second quarter
+Reported Nareit FFO of $0.99 per diluted share for the second quarter

-Reported that Same Property NOI excluding lease termination fees and prior year collections increased 3.1% during the second quarter over the same period a year ago
+Reported that Same Property Net Operating Income (“NOI”), excluding lease termination fees, increased 30.8% during the second quarter over the same period a year ago

-Executed 1.3 million square feet of comparable new and renewal leases during the second quarter at a blended cash rent spread of +8.8%
+Executed 1.9 million square feet of new and renewal leases during the second quarter at a blended rent spread of +2.7%

-Issued the Company’s fifth annual Corporate Responsibility Report on May 24, 2022
+Issued the annual Corporate Responsibility Report on June 7, 2021

-Subsequent to quarter end, on August 2, 2022, Regency’s Board of Directors (the “Board”) declared a quarterly cash dividend on the Company’s common stock of $0.625 per share
+On August 4, 2021, Regency’s Board of Directors (the “Board”) declared a quarterly cash dividend on the Company’s common stock of $0.595 per share

 Core Operating Earnings